Andrew-EKrause/CS202-REACT-Demo/README.md

 ### `npm install -g npm`

-Next, in the project directory, you can run:
+Next, in the project directory (just make sure you in the same location as the .gitignore file), you can run:

 ### `npm start`